 * * *

 I'll likely never know exactly what went down outside the Roslindale Walgreens just before dawn on September 26, 1993.
 Sean has been prohibited from discussing that time with anyone but his attorneys, a sound legal practice.
-But through my research into the case I came to believe that he was convicted with insufficient, conflicting, and possibly false evidence.
+But through my research into the case I came to believe he was convicted with insufficient, conflicting, and possibly false evidence.

-Among the many compelling points that Sean's brilliant appellate attorney, Rosemary Scapicchio, raised in her 2013 retrial motion, I find most convincing (as did the justices of the Massachusetts Supreme Judicial Court) the hypothesis that three task force members, later exposed as corrupt cops, worked to sabotage the Mulligan homicide investigation lest the probe reveal their complicity with the victim in a lucrative, ongoing scheme of drug-dealer robberies -- a scheme that remained hidden for three more years, until the Boston Globe's Spotlight Team and an ensuing federal probe peeled off the scab.
-I am proud to note that it was my research into the federal grand jury testimony that uncovered Mulligan's role with his corrupt colleagues in the September 1993 robbery of Boston drug dealer Robert Martin, a key finding that helped undo Sean's murder verdict.
+Among the many compelling points raised by Sean's brilliant appellate attorney, Rosemary Scapicchio, in her 2013 retrial motion, I find most convincing (as did the justices of the Massachusetts Supreme Judicial Court) the hypothesis that three task force members, later exposed as corrupt cops, worked to sabotage the Mulligan homicide investigation lest the probe reveal their complicity with the victim in a lucrative, ongoing scheme of drug-dealer robberies -- a scheme that remained hidden for three more years, until the Boston Globe's Spotlight Team and an ensuing federal probe peeled off the scab.
+I am proud that it was my research into the federal grand jury testimony that uncovered Mulligan's role with his corrupt colleagues in the September 1993 robbery of Boston drug dealer Robert Martin, a key finding that helped undo Sean's murder verdict.

 This is the stuff of crime novels, but it was only too real in the Mulligan case, creating rot at the heart of the criminal justice system that we could not ignore.
 The integrity of our justice system hinges on truth.